Satkhira Day-Night College

 Satkhira Day-Night College is a co-educational college in Satkhira.
 It was founded 29 August 1992.
-It was applied by Board of Intermediate and Secondary Education, Jessore on 1 July 1994.
+It was affiliated to the Board of Intermediate and Secondary Education, Jessore on 1 July 1994.
 Degree affiliation on 1 July 1995 by the National University, Dhaka.
 Mr. Abdul Motilib is the founder of Satkhira Day-Night College and he is the Editor of The Daily Kafela news paper, Satkhira.